friedrice0804/MTARSI_Classifier/README.md

 ### 1. Select option:
 Options lets you to decide whether to feed rotated images to the CNN model.
-With rotated images, the CNN model could output results varies in aircraft model.
-The majority of the output is recognized as actual, and valid output.
+With rotated images, the CNN model could output results that varies in aircraft model.
+The majority of the output will be recognized as actual, and valid output.

 ### 2. Select image
 Select your own aircraft satelite imagery.